20 Great Books for Animal Lovers

 Book Summary

 Elizabeth Zott is a quirky and brilliant female chemist working with an all-male team at the Hastings Research Institute.
 But her scientific qualifications don’t stop the “good old boys” from being frustrated that she won’t get coffee or make copies for them.
-But, when Elizabeth meets scientist Calvin Evans, another type of chemistry results.
+When Elizabeth meets Calvin Evans, another scientist at the Institute, another type of chemistry results.

 Fast forward a few years.
 It’s 1961, and Elizabeth is a 30-year-old single mother, and her career has been detoured.
 Instead of working for Hastings, she’s now (somewhat reluctantly) the star of a much-loved cooking show called Supper at Six.
 Her cooking methods are unusual (“combine one tablespoon of acetic acid with a pinch of sodium chloride”).
 As her popularity grows, it turns out she’s not just teaching women to cook, she’s also daring them to change the status quo.